Flo0807/share-a-secret/README.md

 Configure credentials in `config/dev.exs`.

-Install deps with `mix deps.get`.

-Run `mix setup` to install and setup dependencies.
+Run `mix setup` to install and setup dependencies and database.

 Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`.